Offshore

 Can I open a bank account remotely?

-In Panama, most banks use semi-remote processes, meaning that at least one in-person visit will be needed to sign forms.
-However, some banks can accept a fully remote process, provided the bank forms and supporting financial documents are all authenticated and apostilled, so expect additional fees.
+Some banks, depending on where you plan to use their services, use semi-remote processes, meaning at least one in-person visit is required to sign forms.
+However, some banks can accept a fully remote process, provided that the bank forms and supporting financial documents are authenticated and apostilled; expect additional fees.

 -

-Do I need to be a resident to open a bank account or access banking services?
+Do I need to be a resident of the country in which I want to open a bank account or access banking services?

-You do not strictly need to be a legal resident of Panama to access banking, but in practice, banks strongly favour residents and make non‑resident accounts harder, more document‑heavy, and more selective.
+You do not strictly need to be a legal resident of most countries where we can support you; we can still assist you in accessing banking services, but in practice, banks strongly favour residents and make non‑resident accounts harder to open, more document-intensive, and more selective.

 -